Support for those caring for someone with a life life-limiting illness

 Through this scheme, we help meet the needs of carers, so they can continue to look after their loved one at home.
 We also help carers and patients to fast track access to welfare benefits for which they are eligible.

-We work very closely with the Social and Health Services networks across the City of Hull and adjacent areas in the East Riding.
+We work closely with Social and Health Services across the City of Hull and surrounding areas in the East Riding to ensure carers receive the support they need, when they need it.

 We are represented on the Hull Palliative Care and Cancer Working Group and have strong links with Dove House Hospice and the Carers’ Information & Support Service (CISS) in Hull.